yasvg/yasvg.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to Personal Website of Vikas Gourav(VG)

-You can use the [editor on GitHub](https://github.com/yasvg/yasvg.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+This is my personal website.
+It showcases the projects that I have been working on and the projects that I have contributed to.

 ### Markdown